Follow TV Tropes

 • Linnie Bygone from Klunscomic is essentially a Gender Flip version of Walt Disney.
 She created Toona, a Mocky Mouse, and she even has her own theme park named "Bygoneland".

-• An early Schlock Mercenary arc featured Newt Sidney, owner of Sidneyland.
-Very obvious - they even mentioned that he started his career with a talking mouse.
-Interestingly enough, he's the villain of the piece, enforcing "a near-monopoly" through underhanded dealings, threats, criminal connections, and similar - all of it impossible to trace back to him, meaning that he winds up as a Karma Houdini.
+• An early Schlock Mercenary arc features Newt Sidney, owner of Sidneyland.
+Very obvious — it's even mentioned that he started his career with a talking mouse.
+He's the villain of the piece, enforcing "a near-monopoly" through underhanded dealings, threats, criminal connections, and similar — all of it impossible to trace back to him, meaning that he winds up as a Karma Houdini.
 The arc is started when one of his competitors hires the titular mercenaries to safeguard the opening of his new 'Magic Dream-Land' (next door to Sidneyland), after Sidney threatened to prevent the opening even if he had to commandeer a Kill Sat and nuke them from orbit.

 • Dr Collodi in Skin Horse, the founder of WhimsyCorp and the Little House of Wonders theme park.